drsalonsogil/montecarbo/README.md

 *                                                          *
 ************************************************************

-In the main folder of the program the user will find an example of a input.dat file.
+In the main folder of the program, the user will find an example of an input.dat file.
 Feel free to play with it.

 Structure of input.dat: